New York University - School of Professional Studies

 - Associate Director, San Francisco Museum of Modern Art

 - Executive and Development Assistant, PILnet

 The Admissions Committee carefully weighs each component of your application during the review process.
 A holistic approach is used to evaluate your ability to benefit from and contribute to our dynamic learning environment and the challenging curriculum.
 The following criteria will help you to better understand the admissions process and the materials required to complete your application.

 ● Two Letters of Recommendation: Evaluated for evidence of potential success during your course of study and after graduation.

-- Academic Background: Evaluated by reviewing your transcripts from all prior colleges and universities attended.
-Performance in relevant course work is evaluated as well as overall academic performance.
+● Academic Background: Evaluated by reviewing your transcripts from all prior colleges and universities attended.
+Performance in relevant coursework is evaluated in addition to overall academic performance.

 ● Interviews: While they are not required, the Admissions Committee may request an interview after reviewing your application.
 If an interview is requested, it will then be a requirement.

 A complete application must be submitted by January 15th in order to be considered for the NYUSPS Peace Corps Coverdell Fellowship Program.
 In addition to the application components, applicants for the Coverdell Fellowship are required to submit the Description of Service (DOS).
 If you have not yet completed your service, as an alternative to the DOS, a reference letter from your country director certifying your service may be submitted until the DOS is available for submission.
 If you are offered admission the DOS must be submitted prior to your enrollment.